What Awareness Month Usually Gets Wrong

 Myth: “It’s the Same as Type 2”

 It’s not, that’s a myth.
-Type 1 and Type 2 are completely different.
-Type 1 is autoimmune, not lifestyle-related.
-Let’s stop blending them together.
+Type 1 and Type 2 are completely different, Type 1 is autoimmune, not lifestyle-related, so let’s stop blending them together.

 Myth: “People Can’t Live Normal Lives”

-Total nonsense.
-People with type 1 diabetes travel, work, raise kids, and live fully.
+That’s Total nonsense, people with type 1 diabetes travel, work, raise kids, and live fully.
 The key is balance, not limitation.

 Schools and Community Outreach

-Kids spend half their lives in school.
-Teachers need to understand diabetes care.
+Kids spend half their lives in school, and teachers need to understand diabetes care.
 This month is the time to talk, share, and educate.

 Workplace and Social Awareness